Lam Research (LRCX) Scheduled to Post Quarterly Earnings on Wednesday

-Lam Research (NASDAQ:LRCX – Get Free Report) will be announcing its earnings results after the market closes on Wednesday, April 17th.
-Analysts expect the company to announce earnings of $7.23 per share for the quarter.
-Lam Research has set its Q3 guidance at $6.50-8.00 EPS.Investors that are interested in participating in the company’s conference call can do so using this link.
+Lam Research (NASDAQ:LRCX – Get Free Report) is scheduled to be releasing its earnings data after the market closes on Wednesday, April 17th.
+Analysts expect Lam Research to post earnings of $7.23 per share for the quarter.
+Lam Research has set its Q3 guidance at $6.50-8.00 EPS.Persons that wish to register for the company’s earnings conference call can do so using this link.

-Lam Research (NASDAQ:LRCX – Get Free Report) last announced its quarterly earnings data on Wednesday, January 24th.
-The semiconductor company reported $7.52 earnings per share for the quarter, topping the consensus estimate of $7.06 by $0.46.
+Lam Research (NASDAQ:LRCX – Get Free Report) last posted its quarterly earnings results on Wednesday, January 24th.
+The semiconductor company reported $7.52 EPS for the quarter, beating the consensus estimate of $7.06 by $0.46.
 Lam Research had a net margin of 24.15% and a return on equity of 44.47%.
-The business had revenue of $3.76 billion for the quarter, compared to analyst estimates of $3.71 billion.
-During the same period in the prior year, the firm posted $10.71 EPS.
-The company’s revenue was down 28.8% on a year-over-year basis.
+The company had revenue of $3.76 billion for the quarter, compared to analyst estimates of $3.71 billion.
+During the same period in the prior year, the company earned $10.71 earnings per share.
+The firm’s revenue was down 28.8% on a year-over-year basis.
 On average, analysts expect Lam Research to post $29 EPS for the current fiscal year and $35 EPS for the next fiscal year.

-In other Lam Research news, SVP Seshasayee Varadarajan sold 5,500 shares of Lam Research stock in a transaction on Monday, March 18th.
+In other news, SVP Seshasayee Varadarajan sold 5,500 shares of the stock in a transaction that occurred on Monday, March 18th.
 The shares were sold at an average price of $922.41, for a total value of $5,073,255.00.
-Following the completion of the transaction, the senior vice president now owns 22,095 shares of the company’s stock, valued at $20,380,648.95.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-In other Lam Research news, Director Abhijit Y. Talwalkar sold 882 shares of the firm’s stock in a transaction on Monday, April 1st.
-The stock was sold at an average price of $972.03, for a total value of $857,330.46.
-Following the sale, the director now directly owns 10,541 shares in the company, valued at $10,246,168.23.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, SVP Seshasayee Varadarajan sold 5,500 shares of the company’s stock in a transaction dated Monday, March 18th.
+Following the completion of the sale, the senior vice president now owns 22,095 shares of the company’s stock, valued at approximately $20,380,648.95.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In related news, CAO Christina Corrreia sold 647 shares of the stock in a transaction that occurred on Monday, April 1st.
+The shares were sold at an average price of $972.03, for a total transaction of $628,903.41.
+Following the completion of the transaction, the chief accounting officer now owns 5,541 shares of the company’s stock, valued at approximately $5,386,018.23.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, SVP Seshasayee Varadarajan sold 5,500 shares of the stock in a transaction that occurred on Monday, March 18th.
 The stock was sold at an average price of $922.41, for a total transaction of $5,073,255.00.
-Following the transaction, the senior vice president now owns 22,095 shares of the company’s stock, valued at approximately $20,380,648.95.
+Following the transaction, the senior vice president now directly owns 22,095 shares of the company’s stock, valued at approximately $20,380,648.95.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 7,029 shares of company stock worth $6,559,489.
-0.32% of the stock is currently owned by corporate insiders.
+Insiders sold a total of 7,029 shares of company stock valued at $6,559,489 in the last 90 days.
+Company insiders own 0.32% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the company.
-Hobbs Group Advisors LLC bought a new position in shares of Lam Research in the fourth quarter valued at approximately $27,000.
-Quarry LP acquired a new position in shares of Lam Research during the 4th quarter valued at $33,000.
+Hedge funds have recently made changes to their positions in the stock.
+Hobbs Group Advisors LLC purchased a new position in Lam Research in the 4th quarter valued at approximately $27,000.
+Quarry LP purchased a new position in Lam Research in the 4th quarter valued at approximately $33,000.
 First Manhattan CO.
-LLC. raised its stake in shares of Lam Research by 117.2% in the 1st quarter.
+LLC. boosted its position in Lam Research by 117.2% in the 1st quarter.
 First Manhattan CO.
-LLC. now owns 63 shares of the semiconductor company’s stock worth $33,000 after buying an additional 34 shares in the last quarter.
-Chilton Capital Management LLC bought a new position in Lam Research during the first quarter valued at about $36,000.
-Finally, Coppell Advisory Solutions Corp. acquired a new position in Lam Research during the fourth quarter worth about $39,000.
-Institutional investors own 84.61% of the company’s stock.
+LLC. now owns 63 shares of the semiconductor company’s stock valued at $33,000 after buying an additional 34 shares during the period.
+Chilton Capital Management LLC purchased a new position in Lam Research in the 1st quarter valued at approximately $36,000.
+Finally, O Dell Group LLC purchased a new position in Lam Research in the 4th quarter valued at approximately $52,000.
+Hedge funds and other institutional investors own 84.61% of the company’s stock.

-Several equities research analysts have commented on LRCX shares.
-Cantor Fitzgerald upped their price target on Lam Research from $900.00 to $1,100.00 and gave the stock a “neutral” rating in a research note on Monday, April 8th.
-Raymond James lifted their price target on shares of Lam Research from $850.00 to $950.00 and gave the company an “outperform” rating in a research report on Thursday, January 25th.
-Barclays increased their price objective on shares of Lam Research from $750.00 to $825.00 and gave the stock an “equal weight” rating in a research report on Thursday, January 25th.
-Stifel Nicolaus lifted their target price on shares of Lam Research from $850.00 to $950.00 and gave the company a “buy” rating in a report on Thursday, January 25th.
-Finally, TD Cowen raised their price objective on Lam Research from $710.00 to $975.00 and gave the company an “outperform” rating in a research report on Thursday, January 25th.
-Eight analysts have rated the stock with a hold rating and fourteen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $871.00.
+Several research firms have commented on LRCX.
+UBS Group upped their price target on shares of Lam Research from $885.00 to $1,130.00 and gave the company a “buy” rating in a report on Tuesday, March 5th.
+Barclays increased their target price on shares of Lam Research from $750.00 to $825.00 and gave the stock an “equal weight” rating in a research note on Thursday, January 25th.
+Susquehanna increased their target price on shares of Lam Research from $655.00 to $880.00 and gave the stock a “neutral” rating in a research note on Monday, January 29th.
+Citigroup upped their price target on shares of Lam Research from $800.00 to $975.00 and gave the stock a “buy” rating in a research report on Thursday, January 25th.
+Finally, The Goldman Sachs Group upped their price target on shares of Lam Research from $700.00 to $912.00 and gave the stock a “buy” rating in a research report on Thursday, January 25th.
+Eight investment analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $848.27.

 Lam Research Company Profile